farranmar/chatgpt-discriminator/README.md

 <details>
   <summary>Notes for setting up the first time</summary>

-  The first time you do this, you must clone this repo and install all necessary packages etc. I tihnk the easiest way to do this is by creating the same `csci1470` conda environment we used for all the HWs by following HW0, since it has most of the packages we need except for openai.
-Once you do this and have activated the environment, install openai:
+  The first time you do this, you must clone this repo and install all necessary packages etc. I tihnk the easiest way to do this is by creating the same `csci1470` conda environment we used for all the HWs by following HW0, since it has most of the packages we need except for the two below.
+Once you do this and have activated the environment, install these packages:
     `conda install -c conda-forge openai`
-    I also had to install libstdcxx-ng to train:
-    `conda install -c anaconda libstdcxx-ng`

 </details>

 <br>

+2. `conda activate csci1470` (if it's not already activated)

+3. `cd` into the `batch_scripts` directory and make sure `train_sbatch.sh` contains the right command (ie has all the right argument flags) and make sure the output file is named to be what you want

+4. Might have to `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/users/mregan6/.conda/envs/csci1470/lib`

+4. Run `sbatch train_sbatch.sh`
+This will return a batch job number, the output of this job will be saved in the `batch-scripts` directory in a file named `slurm-<job number>.out`

+# Data
+Total: 78158 (39079 each human & chatgpt)
+Train: 62599
+ Test: 15559